-Pearls are one of June's birthstones!
-Cultured freshwater pearl beads come in several shapes, plus your choice of natural and dyed colors.
-This means you can add elegance to a wide variety of jewelry designs - pearls aren't just for bridal designs, weddings and proms!
+Pearls are June's most-popular birthstone, and are a favorite in bridal jewelry and couture.
+Cultured freshwater pearl beads come in several shapes and colors, making it easy to add elegance to a wide variety of jewelry designs - pearls aren't just for bridal designs, weddings and proms!
 Pearls are organic gemstones, formed when a foreign object (like a tiny stone) makes its way into an oyster (or similar mollusk's) shell.
 Over time, the mollusk covers the intruding object with 1,000's of layers of nacre.
 "Cultured" pearls are pearls in which people, rather than nature, implant the foreign particle, and care for the mollusks at a pearl farm while the pearls develop.

 Nearly all pearls available today are cultured.
 Natural pearls are very rare (and valuable!), so the word "pearl" should be assumed as "cultured pearl".
 Pearls formed by saltwater oysters are commonly known as oriental pearls and those produced by freshwater mollusks are called freshwater pearls.

 White cultured freshwater pearls provide classic pearl looks.
 Whether you're creating accessories for formal wear, or for business attire and everyday chic, white freshwater pearls are a good choice.
 Jacqueline Kennedy brought pearl strands to the height of modern fashion during her reign as the US First Lady, and white pearls are still a staple of the fashion world today!
 Choose from several white cultured pearl beads including rice crispies, rice ovals, potato pearls, tip-drilled pearls, keishi pearls, and more!

 Black pearls are a staple of Vice President Kamala Harris' attire.
 We rarely have black freshwater pearls (and when we do, they are dyed), but we do have Swarovski and Preciosa crystal pearl beads in durable, shining shades of black!